YoungMame/tokenizer/README.md

 - Smart contract testing
 - Dockerized environment for development and deployment
 - Ownable contract for managing ownership
-- MameCoin token contract with minting and burning capabilities
+- MameCoin42 token contract with minting and burning capabilities
 - Multisig implementation for secure transactions

 # Requirements